hongweimachene/WeNeedAName_chenH-rawatP-shawJ/README.md

 pip install -r <path to file>/requirements.txt
 ```

-To run, type in the terminal
+To run, make sure you are in the the root of the repo, and type in the terminal
 ```bash
 python3 app.py
 ```